vicmar57/GoodMovs---spring-microservices-movie-ratings/README.md

 ## Credits

-credit to Koushik Kothagal and JavaBrains channel on Youtube.com on [link to Google!](https://www.youtube.com/user/koushks) for the detailed course on Spring Boot Microservices.
+credit to Koushik Kothagal and JavaBrains channel on Youtube.com on [JavaBrains](https://www.youtube.com/user/koushks) for the detailed course on Spring Boot Microservices.